- MSLA Program

 Graduates of the MSLA program have a variety of career paths to choose from.
 MSLA Alumni work as state, district, circuit and federal court administrators, law office administrators, public sector office administrators, planning directors, clerks of the court, budget analysts and directors, private sector financial analysts, management analysts, professors managing partners and consultants to name a few.

 The MSLA degree is a very marketable degree and can carryover into many different professions.
-Should you have questions or concerns about your career path please feel free to contact our Office of Career Development & Opportunities or contact the MSLA office and schedule an appointment with the MSLA Director.
+Should you have questions or concerns about your career path please feel free to contact the MSLA office and schedule an appointment with the MSLA Director.

 Students enrolled in the MSLA program and MSJA/MSLA alumni are encouraged to subscribe to our Listserv to learn about job opportunities.